haplo-org/haplo-safe-view-templates/README.md

 * A proper driver for JRuby which can do more than just JSON data structures

-* Javadocs, build system, etc, so it can be used in other projects

 * Linter to find more problems in templates (eg inline JavaScript, improperly escaped URLs)

 * Logging of empty and wrongly typed values.